Hello, my name is Miss Hope and I am the nursery teacher.

 Our topic this term is `Why can't I have chocolate for breakfast?`

 This topic concentrates on healthy eating, nutrition and movement, with a focus on Physical Development.
 Children start by developing an understanding of healthy and unhealthy foods and the different types of food, looking at their origins.
 We will explore the sensory properties of food via weekly guided cooking sessions and food-based messy play!
 Inspired by 60s pop art we will make large-scale food sculptures from various materials.
 In addition, children will understand the importance of keeping active, fit and healthy through daily yoga, dance and PE activities, as we monitor the effect of exercise on our bodies.
 Our topic book this term is Handa's Surprise, which offers a wealth of opportunities to learn about and count fruit.
 We will also begin to grow vegetables, flowers and herbs in the spring so the children gain a practical understanding of healthy eating.

 Our Learning - Summer 2

-Our topic this term is `How many pebbles on the beach?'
+Our topic this term is Creep, Crawl and Wriggle

-In the summer we continue with our interest in growing and life cycles by planting more, caring for (and eating!) what we have planted already and looking at the transformation of live caterpillars to butterflies.
+In the summer we continue with our interest in growing and life cycles by planting more, caring for and eating what we have planted already.
+We will also look at the transformation of live caterpillars to butterflies.